NateCross/comelec-system/README.md

 - Download the [Expo](https://play.google.com/store/apps/details?id=host.exp.exponent) app on your phone
 - Run `npm i`
-- Run `npm run android` to develop
+- Run `npm run start` or `npm run android` to develop
-  - Note: You may want to connect your android device first
+  - Note: You may want to connect your android device first.
+Try with the QR Code, IP address, or directly connecting through USB and doing `npm run android`.

+### In case Expo Go doesn't connect

+Try connecting through tunnel instead of LAN. **Note: It may be slower to connect, so it is not recommended to use**.
+[See this StackOverflow question](https://stackoverflow.com/questions/66766591/expo-error-starting-tunnel-failed-to-install-expo-ngrok2-4-3-globally)

+- `npm i @expo/ngrok`
+- **Install ngrok for your system.
+Good luck.**
+- `ngrok http 3000` (Run this is another terminal window)
+- `npx expo start --tunnel`

 # Notes